DaniJFerr/Lernantino--web-project/README.md

 ## Credits

-- This project is part of Bootcamp coruse provide by Trillogy and EDX.
+- This project is part of Bootcamp course provide by Trillogy and EDX.

 ## License